 - Hay, in general, also helps your horse if you feed before exercise.
 Hay before a horse exercises creates a floating barricade in your horse’s stomach, separating the mucous-covered lower part from the bare upper part of the stomach.

-- When a horse trots and canters about, the acid and stomach juices that normally rests on the protected bottom of the stomach get jostled around, and will coat the unprotected upper portion.
-Any hay in the stomach before a workout creates a stomach acid hat, reducing the jostling and splashing.
-Alfalfa hay’s calcium content can also start to neutralize the acids, as well, providing another layer of help against ulcers.
+- When a horse trots and canters about, the acid and stomach juices that normally rest on the protected bottom of the stomach get jostled around and will coat the unprotected upper portion.
+Any hay in the stomach before a workout creates a stomach acid “hat,” reducing the jostling and splashing.
+Alfalfa hay’s calcium content can also start to neutralize the acids, providing another layer of help against ulcers.